U.S. Open (bowling)

 The U.S. Open is one of the five major tournaments in the Professional Bowlers Association.
 Despite its status as a PBA Tour major, the tournament is open to qualifying amateurs as well as PBA members.
-The U.S. Open is considered one of the most difficult tournaments to bowl in today, due to its long format (56 games from opening qualifying through the match play rounds; 64 games if a player from the pre-tournament qualifier makes it through) and demanding oil pattern, which differs from most oil patterns the PBA employs.
+The U.S. Open is considered one of the most difficult tournaments to bowl in today, due to its long format (56 games from opening qualifying through the match play rounds; 64 games if a player from the pre-tournament qualifier makes it through) and demanding oil patterns, which differ from most oil patterns the PBA employs.

 Tournament history

 With the exception of 1997 and 2014, the U.S. Open has been held in some form every year since 1942.
 Prior to 1971, this event was known as the BPAA All-Star.
+In its early years, the BPAA All-Star was a 100-game tournament.
 Andy Varipapa is notable for winning back-to-back BPAA All-Star titles in 1947 and 1948, the second coming at age 57, which makes him this tournament's oldest winner.
 BPAA All-Star winners in the PBA era (1959–1970) were initially not credited with PBA titles for their victories.
 A rule change in 2008, however, retroactively awarded titles to the winners if they were PBA members at the time of their victories.
-Because the 1959 BPAA All-Star occurred before the PBA's debut, Harry Smith (1960) is considered the first PBA titlist in a BPAA All-Star event.
+Because the 1959 BPAA All-Star occurred before the PBA's debut, Harry Smith (1960) earned the first PBA title in a BPAA All-Star event.

 The first modern-day U.S. Open tournament in the PBA took place in 1971 and was won by Mike Limongello.
 With five wins, Pete Weber holds the most U.S. Open trophies of all time, one more than his father, Dick Weber, and Don Carter.
-Pete Weber is also the only player to win a U.S. Open title in four different decades (1988, 1991, 2004, 2007 and 2012).
-The last player to successfully defend a U.S. Open title was Dave Husted, who won the event in 1995 and 1996.
+Pete Weber is also the only player to win a U.S. Open title in four different decades (1988, 1991, 2003-04, 2006-07 and 2011-12).
+The only player to successfully defend a U.S. Open title was Dave Husted, who won the event in 1995 and 1996.
+Since then, only two bowlers have come close to joining Husted.
+After winning in 2007-08, Norm Duke finished runner-up to Mike Scroggins in 2008-09.
+Scroggins then finished runner-up in 2009-10.
+Since 1971, only eight bowlers have won multiple U.S. Open titles: